 - 2 tsp nori sprinkle (or dried nori sheets, blitzed in a spice grinder)

-- 1½ tbsp crisp onions (save-offered), kind of crumbled
+- 1½ tbsp crisp onions (save-offered), crumbled

 - 20g salted peanuts, finely chopped